dyrone/dyrone.github.io/content/posts/bundle-uri-patchset-1.md

 * bundle.heuristic (Optional): if this string valued key exists, then the bundle list is designed to work well with incremental `git fetch` command.

+The remaining keys include an `<id>` segment which is a server-designated name for each available bundle.
+The `<id>` must contain only alphanumeric and `-` characters.